mtlynch/mtlynch.io/content/retrospectives/2023/10/index.md

 ### Should I slow down sales?

-- Best case: There are more manufacturing delays, so reducing sales gives
-- Worst case: There's no manufacturing delay, and I forfeit $3-5k in profit for no reason.

-In addition to stretching out our buffer by making more devices in-house, I have a couple of levers.
+In addition to stretching out our buffer by making more devices in-house, I have a couple of levers that slow down the rate we sell TinyPilot devices.

 First, I could increase prices.
-We sell fewer TinyPilot devices when prices are higher, but customers still buy when our prices are $100 higher than they currently are.
+We sell fewer TinyPilot devices [when prices are higher](/retrospectives/2023/05/#what-price-maximizes-profits), but it probably reduces our overall profits.

 Second, I can reduce marketing spend.
-There's no use paying for ads if I'm going to receive more orders than I can fill without ads.
+There's no use paying for ads if we're going to receive more orders than we can fill.

+So, the possibilities here look like:

+- Best case: There are more manufacturing delays, so reducing sales preserves profits we'd forfeit with needless ad spending or selling for too low a price.
+- Worst case: There's no manufacturing delay, and I forfeit $3-5k in profit for no reason.

 **Decision**: Don't slow down yet, but revisit the decision if there are more delays or there are issues with the next inspection.